 Working with the Congress, Administration and Judiciary to educate on them on issues and finding solutions to problems facing overseas Americans.

 Learning from our membership what problems confront them and how they might best be solved with ACA working on their behalf.

 Informing our membership on legislation and giving them resources via our newsletter, website and Facebook page.
 While, in order to inform its membership, ACA posts on its website information and some links to other sources, ACA’s mission is not that of an accumulator and/or disseminator of news.

 ACA is nonpartisan and does not support any political group.
 ACA favors a balanced approach to subjects, supporting efforts that provide tangible results.

-ACA does not support or campaign for any candidates.
 It does not provide tax, legal or investment advice.
 It does not market the services of any person or group.
 With the ACA Tax Preparers Directory, as a service to its members and the public, it provides a free-of-charge listing of professional tax return preparers.

 Why is ACA needed?

 Unlike some other countries, the United States government does not have any formalized, supportive relationship with its citizens living abroad.
 Americans living overseas have no specific representation in Congress.
 No effective mechanism is in place to educate Congress to the issues affecting the daily lives of Americans overseas.
 When legislation is passed, Americans living overseas are equally affected by laws which often have unforeseen and sometimes negative consequences for the overseas community, yet no governmental agency is responsible for informing Americans abroad of legislative and regulatory developments affecting them.
 In recent years, due to budget concerns, attention to communicating with and helping Americans overseas has diminished significantly.
 ACA SERVES THIS ROLE BY EDUCATING CONGRESS AND ADVOCATING FOR OVERSEAS AMERICANS.